Inmate stuck on US death row despite death penalty overturned - ExBulletin

 Lawrence based his Webster decision on Atkins v.
 Virginia, a landmark 2002 Supreme Court decision that ruled that the execution of people with intellectual disabilities violated Eighth Amendment protections against cruel and unusual punishment.

-This decision did not prevent the execution of some detainees with such disabilities, according to the Center for Information on the Death Penalty.
+This decision did not prevent some detainees with such disabilities from being executed, according to the Death Penalty Information Centre.
 It identifies 25 instances where this has happened since that ruling, including two federal inmates executed under Trump, Alfred Bourgeois and Corey Johnson.

 Whether Webster qualified as intellectually disabled centered on three questions: was his IQ significantly below average, did he show an inability to learn basic skills, and was the onset of the disability apparent before the 18 years old?